Direct Cremation Guide

 If you’d prefer a funeral with the option to attend, you may find our intimate funeral (up to 12 people) or attended funeral (full capacity at the crematorium) will suit your needs better.

 Why do people choose direct cremation?

 There are an increasing number of people looking for more affordable funeral options, although this is not always the driving factor for those that choose direct cremation.
-When cost is the reason, it's often because the deceased wished for the money that would have been spent on a traditional funeral to spent in a more meaningful way by their family
+When cost is the reason, it's often because the deceased wished for the money that would have been spent on a traditional funeral to be spent in a more meaningful way by their family.

 Your loved one expressed their wishes for a low key funeral

 Some people really do not want a fuss when they are gone.
 Many people do not see the value in some of the ceremonial aspects of a traditional funeral such as a hearse, limousines or floral tributes and would prefer a simpler affair.

 Your loved one did not wish for a funeral with a religious ceremony

 We provide the cremation without any religious features.
 Should your loved one have wanted a religious service, you may wish to organise a memorial at a later date.

 Family or friends of the deceased live far away

 Distance can often make it hard for the family to travel to a funeral, particularly if they live abroad.
 It is easier to transport ashes abroad than to repatriate a deceased loved one.
 Some people also choose direct cremation because as the next of kin, the responsibility to arrange the funeral has fallen to them, but they were not particularly close to the deceased.